 Peak is a brain training app that provides short bursts of cognitive exercise.
 Each game or activity centres around improving focus, memory, problem-solving, and mental agility.

 Peak is free to play, but does offer a paid subscription for extra features.
-If you want to try Peak today, you can download it for free from Google Play or Apple App Stores.
+If you want to try Peak today, use the buttons below.

 7. Classic newspaper puzzles